Rivian Foundation

 Application Success Factors

-Since the Rivian Foundation does not accept unsolicited applications, organizations should focus on:
+Since the Rivian Foundation does not accept unsolicited applications, organisations should focus on:

 Alignment with foundation values:

-• The foundation prioritizes work that ensures future generations inherit a healthy planet "rich in abundance, wonder, and adventure"
+• The foundation prioritises work that ensures future generations inherit a healthy planet "rich in abundance, wonder, and adventure"

 • Multi-benefit approaches combining environmental protection with social equity